YettieKen/CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 * Data cleaning using column profile

 ### EXPLORATORY DATA ANALYSIS
-This involved exploring the data to answer some questions such as
+This involved exploring the data to answer some questions such as:

 * understanding customer behavior

 *  track subscription types